BaseSpatialAudioEngine

 Note:

-• This method does not affect any ongoing audio recording, because it does not disable the audio capture device.
+• This method does not affect the audio capture state, as it does not disable the audio capturing device.

-• When using the spatial audio effect, if you need to set whether to stop subscribing to the audio stream of a specified user, Agora recommends calling this method instead of the muteLocalAudioStream method in RtcEngine.
+• When using spatial audio, to set whether to publish the local audio stream, it is recommended to call this method instead of the muteLocalAudioStream method of RtcEngine.

 Parameters